rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Automating_infrastructure_deployments_in_the_Cloud_with_Terraform.md

 1. In the Azure DevOps portal, in the vertical menu bar at the left of the Azure DevOps portal, in the **Pipelines** section, click **Releases**, ensure that the **Terraform-CD** entry is selected, and click **Edit**.
 1. On the **All pipelines > Terraform-CD** pane, in the rectangle representing the **Dev** stage, click the **1 job, 8 tasks** link.
 1. In the list of tasks of the **Dev** stage, select the **Azure CLI to deploy required Azure resources** task.
 1. On the **Azure CLI** pane, in the **Azure subscription** dropdown list, select the entry representing your Azure subscription and then click **Authorize** to configure the corresponding service connection.
-When prompted, sign in using the account with the Owner role in the Azure subscription and the Global Administrator role in the Azure AD tenant associated with the Azure subscription.
+When prompted, sign in with the credentials provided in environment details page

     > **Note**: By default, Terraform stores state locally in a file named terraform.tfstate.
 When working with Terraform in a team, use of a local file makes Terraform usage complicated.
 Terraform supports a remote data store, that facilitates state sharing.
 In this case, we are using the **Azure CLI** task to create an Azure storage account and a blob container to store Terraform state.
 For more information regarding Terraform remote state, refer to [Terraform documentation](https://www.terraform.io/docs/state/remote.html)